 Muller Kuhrs Oktoberfest – Scottsdale, AZ – October 11, 2014

 Festival visitors will find a polka band, homebrew competition, and cornhole tournament.
 Volleyball tournament and WODtoberfest fitness competition on Saturday.
 50+ Beverages available starting at $4.
 Kids 12 and under are free.

 Location: 7555 N Pima Rd, Scottsdale, AZ 85258

-2013 will be the sixth annual Oktoberfest for San Tan Brewing and Downtown Chandler.
-4 PM to Midnight.
+2014 will be the seventh annual Oktoberfest for San Tan Brewing and Downtown Chandler.
+3 PM to 11 PM.
 The event typically includes stein races, keg rolling, tricycle races, keg contest, bratwurst eating contests and a beer pong tournament.
-The Expendables will lead the entertainment lineup. $10 admission (kids 12 and under are free).
+Iration and Reel Big Fish will lead the entertainment lineup. $12 admission (kids 12 and under are free).
+Presale tickets go on sale for $10 on September 1.
 Attendance is approximately 10,000 according to their sponsorship packet.